W Las Vegas (canceled project): History

 In January 2006, it was announced that the project had received $232.5 million in pre-development financing from Société Générale Corporate and Investment Banking.
 Project details were announced in May 2006.
-The property would include two 50-story glass towers with a modern design, containing a combined total of 4,000 hotel and condo-hotel units, ranging from 500 sqft tp 3000 sqft.
+The property would include two 50-story glass towers with a modern design, containing a combined total of 4,000 hotel and condo-hotel units, ranging from 500 sqft to 3000 sqft.
 Prices would start at $650,000, and the total cost of the project had increased to $2.5 billion.
 It was also announced that Las Vegas' M.J.
 Dean Construction had been hired as the general contractor, while Las Vegas-based Klai Juba Architects would work with the New York-based Lacina Heitler Architects to design the project along with Charles Allem Designs.
 Utility installation work had already begun early that month, and M.J.
 Dean Construction had begun building a $5 million residential sales center.

 In June 2006, it was announced that an adjacent 25 acre site, planned for the future Las Ramblas Resort, had been sold to Edge Resorts for $202 million.
 Edge Resorts planned to construct a boutique hotel district known as Edge East on the newly acquired property to accompany W Las Vegas.
 The project was also planned to include nightclubs and 10 restaurants.
 Later that month, Edge put 63 acre of recently purchased land (later the site of the Allegiant Stadium) up for sale to pay for W Las Vegas and Edge East.
 In December 2006, Edge Resorts hired Credit Suisse to evaluate offers from people and groups that were interested in partnering with Edge Resorts and Starwood on the project, as rising construction costs and the additional land meant that a third partner would be required to help finance the project.
 At the time, Edge Resorts denied rumors that Starwood would pull out of the project.

 W Las Vegas was cancelled in May 2007, after Starwood pulled out of the project.
 Edge Resorts planned to sell the land, stating that the project "could not overcome numerous significant challenges."
 Up to that time, 750 residential units had been reserved; refunds were issued to people who reserved units.
 In August 2007, the site was sold to a joint venture group that was led by the Africa Israel Group and included Edge Resorts.
 In January 2009, plans were announced to build the world's largest hotel on the site, with 6,745 rooms, as well as a casino and retail complex.
 The project was known as "Edge (Las Vegas)", with Edge among the partners to have a stake in the project.
 The joint venture defaulted on loans eight months later, and the property remained vacant.